techiediaries/techiediaries/_posts/2020/angular-10/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the next step of our tutorial, we'll learn how to fetch the JSON data from our REST API server using `HttpClient` v9.

+> Also read 3+ ways to [integrate Bootstrap with Angular](https://www.techiediaries.com/angular-bootstrap/) and how to [style Angular 10 UIs with Bootstrap 4](https://www.techiediaries.com/angular/style-angular-10-example-bootstrap-4/).

 ##   Step 8 — Consuming the JSON REST API with Angular HttpClient 9/10